The localization of orthogonal calculus with respect to homology: Introduction

-By considering nullifications with respect to the spheres we obtain a theory of Postnikov sections in orthogonal calculus, which is a particular example of Postnikov sections in arbitrary model categories.
-For example, we prove that our $S^{k+1}$-local projective model structure on the category of orthogonal functors is identical to the model structure of $k$-types in the category of orthogonal functors in the sense of \cite[\S4]{GR17}.
+Considering nullifications with respect to the spheres produces a theory of Postnikov sections in orthogonal calculus.
+We prove that our $S^{k+1}$-local projective model structure on the category of functors from Euclidean spaces to based spaces is identical to the model structure of $k$-types in the category of functors from Euclidean spaces to based spaces in the sense of $k$-types in an arbitrary model category developed by Guti\'{e}rrez and Roitzheim~\cite[\S4]{GR17}.

 \begin{thm*}[Proposition {\ref{prop: GR k-types in orthogonal functors}}] Let $k \geq 0$.
 The model structure of $k$-types in orthogonal functors is identical to the $S^{k+1}$-local model structure, that is, there is an equality of model structures,